Abdon and Heath Parish

 Air traffic control radar masts can be seen on the summit of the hill which build up a picture of all the aircraft within a 100 mile radius.

 There are many walks and bridleways on and around Brown Clee, including the Shropshire Way.
-For more information on walking, riding and cycling in the area visit:
+For more information on walking, cycling, horse riding and other activities in the area visit: